sorriso/myndo/README.md

 - all configuration files are stored in <myndo_root>/ansible_scripts/vars
 - during vm's installation:
   - the latest version are used, except for docker, docker-compose, glusterfs and k8 (version fixed in configuration files)
-  - regarding amazon ami, the latest version that is available in the "aws region" is used
+  - regarding amazon ami, the latest version that is available in the "aws region" is used at vm creation.

 # Preparation for virtualbox use: